Mission and Values

 We are committed to remain the leading public school of public health in the United States.

-In 2015, the School celebrated 75 years of groundbreaking research, exceptional teaching and dedicated service to people across North Carolina, the United States and around the world.
+For more than 75 years the School has been committed to groundbreaking research, exceptional teaching and dedicated service to people across North Carolina, the United States and around the world.

 - Educate the next generation of public health leaders;